INTERNSHIP IN PSYCHOLOGY

 What is PSC 192?

 PSC 192 is an opportunity to get practical experience in the field of psychology.
 For every one unit registered, you are required to complete 30 hours of internship work during the quarter.
 In addition, there is a weekly journal and paper requirement.

 How do I sign up for PSC 192?

 - Find an internship that is relevant to the field of psychology.
 There is a list of internships from previous quarters under the Forms tab: http://psychology.ucdavis.edu/department/forms/?link=40.
 Click on PSC 192 Internship Opportunities.
 Your internship does not have to be one that is in the list, but it should be related to the field of psychology.

-E-mail Dr. Herek (firstname.lastname@example.org) to find out if your internship is likely to be approved, to get a copy of the syllabus, and to set up a meeting time with him.
+- E-mail Dr. Herek (firstname.lastname@example.org) to find out if your internship is likely to be approved, to get a copy of the syllabus, and to set up a meeting time with him during the first week of the quarter.